 I am glad that Sheridan is going to the limit, and that's the sky.
 It certainly does sound and feel good when you read or hear that your part of the country is doing their share.
 I know it comes hard for many, but after seeing the true aspect, I do believe that anyone would sacrifice a whole lot more than they think.

 I have been interrupted a number of times and not being much of a scribe anyway, you will have to pardon composition.
 I am writing under difficulties, and will have to ring off.
-Give my regard to all the boys and print what you may of this if you wish, if you think it will help.
+Give my regards to all the boys and print what you may of this if you wish, if you think it will help.